 The Ruins of Pripyat – The Fair of Nightmares

 Entering Pripyat on foot, we meandered through the old concrete buildings; monoliths to the Soviet ideals ravaged by time and conquered by vegetation.
 The ghost town had a calming effect on the group, even the football lads were quiet as we stepped carefully through the rubble.
 We picked our way around to the funfair, bumper cars rusting and abandoned, the creaking Ferris wheel looming over us.
 On the grey September afternoon, it was very atmospheric and satisfyingly creepy.
-We rather ruined it by running around like small children with our Geiger counters, waving them over patches of moss that were giving out large readings.
+We rather ruined it by running around like small children with our dosimeters, waving them over patches of moss that were giving out large readings.

 We learnt that the population of Pripyat (roughly 49,000) weren’t evacuated immediately.
 Families still swam in the pools, played outside and looked forward to their go on the new rides popping up around the corner.
 Instead, buses only arrived to move them 36 hours later on 27th April.
 Most of them didn’t even know they were to be moved permanently so they didn’t pack their belongings properly, assuming they would be back in a day or two.
 They were never permitted to return.